Partition function of the Kitaev quantum double model: Conclusion

 \section{Conclusion}

 In this article, we have obtained the degeneracy of all energy levels of the KQD model [either in its original version, see Eq.~\eqref{eq:KQDham}, or in a refined one, see Eq.~\eqref{eq:Rham}], from which we have derived a closed form for the partition function \eqref{eq:kqdPF}.
 The main tool is a fusion tree describing the fusion channel degeneracy of vertex and plaquette excitations (see Fig.~\ref{fig:fusiontreekqd}), together with the identification of a non-topological internal multiplicity relevant for vertex excitations.
-Two detailed proofs of the degeneracy formula are given in Appendices.
+Two detailed proofs of the degeneracy formula are given in Appendixes.
 For a given initial group $G$, the resulting partition function is found to be similar to that of two decoupled one-dimensional Potts models with $q=|G|$ states.
 In the thermodynamic limit, the topological order is lost at any non-zero temperature.
 It is preserved in a finite-size system at temperatures below a crossover temperature that scales as $T^*\propto 1/\ln L$.

 The present work opens several perspectives.
-One could consider the case of non-closed surfaces with boundaries, of closed but non-orientable surfaces, or even of inhomogeneous systems with an interface between two different models.
+One could consider the case of nonclosed surfaces with boundaries, of closed but non-orientable surfaces, or even of inhomogeneous systems with an interface between two different models.
 Another direction, that we are currently following, is to compute other observables at finite temperature such as the entanglement entropy, the mutual information and the Wegner-Wilson loops.
 They should provide an alternative viewpoint on the loss of topological order at finite temperature.
 It would also be interesting to use the same machinery to study related models such as the twisted KQD model~\cite{Hu13} or the fermionic toric code~\cite{Gu14}.
 In the latter case, as it is still an exactly solvable model, we expect that a closed formula for the partition function could be obtained, but that, in contrast to the (bosonic) toric code, it should not correspond to that of any classical statistical mechanics model.
+The present approach might be extended to other local commuting projector Hamiltonians, which, by construction, can only give rise to achiral topological phases~\cite{Hastings11}.
+For two-dimensional chiral phases, the spectrum is usually more complex (see, e.g., Kitaev Honeycomb model~\cite{Kitaev06}), and we do not know any model for which the partition function can be computed exactly.

 \acknowledgements